devdogukan/grpc-compiler/README.md

 1. Open a project containing .proto files
 2. Right-click on any .proto file in the explorer
 3. Select "Compile Proto for gRPC" from the context menu
-4. Choose the target language (Go or Python)
+4. Choose the target language (Go, Python, or Java)
 5. The compiler will generate the appropriate files in the same directory as the .proto file

 ## Extension Settings